tonyjameshart/Celiogix/MOBILE_FIRST_STRATEGY.md

-# 📱 Mobile-First Strategy for Celiogix Companion
+# 📱 Mobile-First Strategy for CeliacShield Companion

 ## 🎯 Core Philosophy: Complementarity Over Duplication

-The Celiogix ecosystem embraces a **mobile-first approach** where each platform excels at what it does best, creating a seamless user experience that adapts to different contexts and needs.
+The CeliacShield ecosystem embraces a **mobile-first approach** where each platform excels at what it does best, creating a seamless user experience that adapts to different contexts and needs.

 ## 🔄 The Complete Workflow: Capture → Sync → Analyze → Act